2019-2020 Class of Fellows

 UC Santa Barbara public history Ph.D. student

 Melissa will create a toolkit for student affairs administrators and university leaders to help them balance demands for freedom of speech and the promises of equal educational opportunities.
-She also will host a one-day symposium at UC Santa Barbara that will bring stakeholders into conversation around speech issues.

 Director of PEN America's Campus Free Speech Project